-- By Using Virtual Machine Applications Like Parallels or VirtualBox
+- Using Virtual Machine Applications like Parallels or VirtualBox

 Use Wine to Install iTunes on a Chromebook

-- Launch the Chromebook Settings and in the left pane, head to the Linux Beta tab.
-Some users may find the Linux tab in the Advanced option.
+- Open the Chromebook Settings and navigate to the Linux Beta tab in the left pane.
+Some users may find this option under the Advanced settings.

-- Now, in the right pane, click on Turn on and follow the prompts on the screen to set up Linux on Chromebook.
+- In the right pane, click on Turn on, then follow the on-screen prompts to configure Linux on your Chromebook.

-- Once the Linux setup is completed, the Linux Terminal is shown or you may launch it from the Applications menu, then execute the following in the Terminal:
+- After completing the setup, the Linux Terminal will appear, or you can launch it from the Applications menu.
+Then execute the following commands in the Terminal:

 sudo apt-get update && sudo apt-get upgrade -y

 Install Wine on Chromebook and Enable Support for 32-Bit Applications